incubyte/incubyte.github.io/content/blog/technical-assessment-evaluation-criteria.md

 We also love to maintain a balance between personal and professional lives.
 Life cannot be all work.
 Watch movies or binge on Netflix.
 Read your favourite books, write blogs if you prefer that, or even help in documents on GitHub if you love to.
 They are all an essential part of how we spend our time!

+### Non-technical
+Attitude, communication, ability to take and give feedback, how well you can use your IDE (read-shortcuts), ability to work as a team to name a few!

-### To summarize it
+## To summarize it

 The entire interview process is carefully curated by the HR, developers, and founders.
 The motto behind such a detailed interview is to help us identify the interviewees’ technical skills as well as more intrinsic qualities such as principles, beliefs and values.

-#### The key pointers when we hunt for the best minds are
+## The key pointers when we hunt for the best minds are

 - Code should be logically correct
 - It’s not just about completing the task, it’s more about the approach
 - We are huge fans of clean code practices
 - Simplicity and readability top the game
-- Effective communication is as vital as technical proficiency
+- Effective communication and the right attitude is as vital as technical proficiency

-Deviating from these key pointers lessens your chances of selection.

-We are a remote working organization.
-Therefore, the entire process of hiring the right person is important for us.
-We hope to find and add more gems to our team!

-We strive for knowledge and consistent progress.
-If you think you have the perfect blend of skills and expertise and are the best fit for Incubyte, feel free to contact us at careers@incubyte.co
+We look for a thirst for knowledge and passion for mastering your craft.
+If you think you have the perfect blend of skills and expertise for this, feel free to contact us at careers@incubyte.co

 > Also, we are currently hiring.
 Find vacancies [here](https://incubyte.co/careers).